aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-comments/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-ProcessComments-ProcessComments.cs" >}}

-## How to Add a Comment

-Below example shows how to add a comment to a paragraph in the document.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-AddComments-AddComments.cs" >}}

-Below example shows how to anchor a comment to a region of text.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-AnchorComment-AnchorComment.cs" >}}

-## How to Remove Text between CommentRangeStart and CommentRangeEnd
+## Remove a Comment between CommentRangeStart and CommentRangeEnd

 Below example shows how to remove text between CommentRangeStart and CommentRangeEnd nodes.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-RemoveRegionText-RemoveRegionText.cs" >}}

-## How to Read Comment's Reply

-Comment.Replies property returns a collection of Comment objects that are immediate children of the specified comment.
-Below example shows how to iterate through a comment's replies and resolved them.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-ProcessComments-CommentResolvedandReplies.cs" >}}

-## How to Add and Remove Comment's Reply
+## Add and Remove Comment's Reply

 The Comment.AddReply method adds a reply to this comment.
 Please note that due to the existing MS Office limitations only 1 level of replies is allowed in the document.
 An exception of type InvalidOperationException will be raised if this method is called on the existing Reply comment.

 You can use Comment.RemoveReply method to remove the specified reply to this comment.
 Following code example shows how to add a reply to comment and remove comment's reply.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-CommentReply-AddRemoveCommentReply.cs" >}}

+## How to Read Comment's Reply

+Comment.Replies property returns a collection of Comment objects that are immediate children of the specified comment.
+Below example shows how to iterate through a comment's replies and resolved them.

+{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-ProcessComments-CommentResolvedandReplies.cs" >}}